top of page

 Health

-A card’s health is indicated in green if it is at full health and in red if it is below its full health.
+A card’s health is indicated in green if it is at full health and in red if it is injured.
 A card cannot be healed beyond its max health, but there are ways to raise a card’s max health.

 Costs

 Some actions have costs associated with them.
 These costs are paid in tokens.
-You typically start each battle with 10 tokens and can earn more along the way.
-There are three types of actions that can have costs - deployment, movement, and attacks.
+You typically start each battle with 25 tokens and can earn more along the way.
+There are two types of actions that can have costs - deployment and attacks.

 Earning Tokens